Droplr/docs/source/includes/_private-operations.md

 ## Session-based Authentication

 Droplr's API server notion of session is a bit different from what the name may imply.
 The basis of the authentication system is the email/password based authentication.
-However, this system is not adequate for the anonymous drag & drop upload feature presented by the Droplr's web site.
+However, this system is not adequate for the anonymous drag and drop upload feature presented by Droplr's web app.

 Droplr's API had, therefore, to support some kind of anonymous authentication mechanism that worked pretty much the same way as an email/password authentication system, except accounts could be created on-the-fly without registration info.